kdaweb/certbotbot/README.md

 If the certbotbot is set to run multiple times AND an invocation fails, then it will wait `RETRYWAIT` seconds before retrying; be default, `RETRYWAIT` is `60` (one minute).

+## Miscellanous Flags

+### SKIPUPDATEACCOUNT

+If the `SKIPUPDATEACCOUNT` environment variable is 0 (True, the default), then if the LetsEncrypt account in question already exists, it won't be updated; if set to a non-zero integer (i.e., False), then if the account exists, it will be updated.
+This can be problematic in some cases, hence the default not to update the account.

+### UPDATECERTS

+If the `UPDATECERTS` environment variable is 0 (True, the default), then the certbotbot will attempt to renew the certificates from the archive and push the updates back up to the cloud.
+If set to a non-zero integer (i.e., False), then the certbotbot will pull the archive and will make sure the combined certificates are constructed properly, but it will neither attempt to renew the certificates nor push anything back to the cloud.